 For a leader who has promised to restore his country’s reputation as a major power, this outcome would be disastrous.
 Putin has consistently criticized those who oversaw the break-up of the USSR thirty years ago while attempting to reverse the decisions they made.
 Yet now he faces being cut off by the country which has closer links to Moscow than any other.

-Faced with a surge of anti-Russian sentiment in Ukraine following the Maidan revolution of 2014, Putin has snatched Crimea away from Kiev and spent the last four years waging a proxy war in the eastern Donbass region, backing pro-Russian separatists with money, intelligence and even troops.
+Faced with a surge of anti-Russian sentiment in Ukraine following the Maidan revolution of 2014, Putin has snatched Crimea away from Kyiv and spent the last four years waging a proxy war in the eastern Donbas region, backing pro-Russian separatists with money, intelligence, and even troops.
 In addition to this campaign – which some analysts believe costs $2 billion a year – Moscow has imposed sanctions on hundreds of Ukrainians and staged several provocative acts, including the erection of a fence along the Crimean border.